fire1ce/3os.org/docs/infrastructure/proxmox/network/proxmox-networking.md

 ## DHCP Bridge with VLAN Aware Configuration

-The following example showsa a DHCP as above but with VLAN Aware bridge.
+The following example shows a DHCP as above but with VLAN Aware bridge.

 ```config
 auto vmbr0